songlab-cal/CherryML/README.md

             very similar.
 The main reason to use the non-vectorized implementation is because it requires less RAM memory, as each site it processes separately, making it faster when RAM is limited.
+        just_run_fast_cherries: If `True`, then only the trees estimated with FastCherries will be returned, i.e. we will skip SiteRM.
+This is useful if all you need are the cherries and site rates of FastCherries.
+Recall that FastCherries only estimates the cherries in the tree, so the returned tree will be a star-type tree with all the inferred cherries hanging from the root. `learnt_rate_matrices` will be None in this case.

     Returns:
         A dictionary with the following entries: